biaros05/RecipeApp/README.md

 # Recipes for College Students on a Budget
 ## Persona
-Our persona is Chad, a 19 year old college student who cant write english essays.
-He has limited kitchen applicances and absolutely no time or skills devoted to cooking.
-He is also broke, and has 3 roomates who have basic cookig skills.
+Our persona is Chad, a 19 year old college student who cant write English essays.
+He has limited kitchen appliances and absolutely no time or skills devoted to cooking.
+He is also broke and has 3 roommates who have basic cooking skills.
 However, with their schedules, they do not have time to cook any meals and have trouble finding recipes that can be done in a limited amount of time.
-This website will be targeted to people like Chad and his unfortunate roomates.
+This website will be targeted to people like Chad and his unfortunate roommates.
 So, on our website, we will dedicate a tab to quick recipes under 30 minutes, and each recipe will also include a difficulty rating.
+Our application will have a very simple but nice layout that is easy on the eyes and not too overbearing in terms of information.
+We will highlight what is most important to college students, and they will also have quick access to searching recipes with certain tags (to sort out ingredients).
+With the difficulty rating (which will be a culmination of ratings from other students like Chad), they will be able to decide whether a recipe is fit for them or not.
+Lastly, the quick tab to short recipes under 30 minutes will also help out these students, who are too busy with their studies to worry about overnight marination or 5-hour crockpots!

 ## Agreements
 What will you do to ensure your code is readable?
 For example, will you share your code frequently